actions/runner/docs/design/logprocessors.md

 ### Publishing Test Results

-In addition to our tasks, testing tools can be invoked from command lines and Scan the output looking for well known output patterns and publish test results to our test management service.
-In addition many test frameworks do not have reporters by default.
+In addition to our tasks, testing tools can be invoked from command lines.
+Since many test frameworks do not have reporters by default, we need to scan the output looking for well known output patterns and publish test results to our test management service.
+We will also search for well known test result file on disk and publish those to our test management service.

-These test tools can be called from our tasks but also via command lines and scripts such as powershell, shellscripts, python, javascript or any scripting technology.
+These test tools can be called from our tasks but also via command lines and scripts such as `PowerShell`, `ShellScripts`, `python`, `javascript` or any scripting technology.
 They can also be called via `npm test` which is simply an indirection to a set of cmd lines and script calls.

 ### Telemetry on Tool Usage

 It is useful to know the usage and trends of certain scenarios being leverage via Azure Pipelines.
-For example, we may want to know the numbers and trends of packages published to npm or nuget, docker images published or kubernetes configurations applied using our pipelines.
+For example, we may want to know the numbers and trends of packages published to `npm` or `nuget`, docker images published or kubernetes configurations applied using our pipelines.

+Since we redirect all STDOUT/STDERR, we can identify tool invocation base on each tools output pattern.

 Once again, these may be called via tasks, cmd lines, scripts and even runners like `npm run publish`.